In this guide

 Obtaining an IT-related certification demonstrates a basic understanding of cybersecurity and computer networks.
 Studying for the certification will provide students with a conceptual framework of how IT professionals manage security risks and mitigate vulnerabilities.

-The US Bureau of Labor Statistics (2023) projects that employment in computer and information technology occupations will grow 23 percent from 2022 to 2032, much faster than the average for all occupations.
+The US Bureau of Labor Statistics projects that employment in computer and information technology occupations will grow 33 percent from 2023 to 2033, much faster than the average for all occupations.

-Cybersecurity Ventures predicts there will be 3.5 million cybersecurity job openings by 2021.
 Many major law firms have begun to establish cybersecurity law practices.
 Graduates of LL.M. programs will be employable across every industry – both public and private sectors – as consultants, chief security officers for businesses, and government.

 The USC Gould School of Law suggests that there are five careers that an LL.M. graduate can pursue.
 Of those five, Law Firm Partner is most applicable for a cybersecurity concentration.

-According to PayScale, the median salary for law firm partners in the United States stands at $179,953.
+According to PayScale, the median salary for law firm partners in the United States stands at $203k.
 Bonuses and profit-sharing agreements can significantly boost wages to more than $400,000 a year.

 Frequently asked questions